Akegarasu/Tensorflow_handwritingnumber/README.md

 >PIL,
 >sys

->p.s.
+##P.S.
-    using pil to format png images and this part was found in GitHub.
+>using pil to format png images and this part was found in GitHub.
-    9.png is for test.
+>9.png is for test.